mojtabaahn/laravel-web-logs/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dt/mojtabaahn/laravel-web-logs?style=for-the-badge)

 ## Disclaimer
-This package is not by any means any replacement for error tracking softwares such as [Sentry](https://sentry.io/) and [Bugsnag](https://www.bugsnag.com/) or debugging tools like [Ray](https://myray.app/) or [Xdebug](https://xdebug.org/).
+This package is not by any means a replacement for error tracking software such as [Sentry](https://sentry.io/) and [Bugsnag](https://www.bugsnag.com/) or debugging tools like [Ray](https://myray.app/) and [Xdebug](https://xdebug.org/).
-It is simply web channel for laravel/lumen file-based logs.
+It is simply web interface for laravel/lumen file-based logs.

 ## Live Preview
 Visit [Here](https://web-logs.snowthen.ir/web-logs) to preview online playground.